amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 Good first step, however, the original code relies on the _logic_ behind the combination of the fields.

-For example the column `current` and `deleted` may both be set to indicated that the column was added but deleted after.
+For example, the columns `current` and `deleted` may both be set to indicate that the column was added but deleted after.

 Instead of _encoding_ the business logic of the change in the combination of fields it would be better